amber-ruby/amber_component/README.md

 It's possible to nest components or provide custom HTML to a component.

-This works similarly to React's `props.children`
+This works similarly to React's `props.children`.

 To render the passed nested content call `yield.html_safe` somewhere inside the template/view.